-Given its economic importance, unique beauty and almost mystical and poetic power, the Wisconsin River – the state's "mother river" -- deserves better than what it gets these days from piecemeal management, disregard of overall system impacts from myriad small and local actions, and no strategies to act across organizations and political boundaries.
+Given its historic importance, economic relevance, unique beauty and almost mystical and poetic power, the Wisconsin River – the state’s “mother river” – deserves better than what it gets from piecemeal management, disregard of the many small insults that add up to major damage, and a lack of a consistent and clear voice for action.